Broadwater School

 Broadwater School is a coeducational secondary school in the village of Farncombe, situated in the county of Surrey in England.
 Established as Broadwater County Secondary School the official opening was on Monday, 8 July 1968 [reference: Opening Programme].
 The opening ceremony was performed by Chairman of Surrey County Council (Mr Louis A. White, J.P.) followed by a Prayer of Dedication by the Rector of Farncombe, Revd.
 E. R. Barnes.
 It has been a mixed comprehensive school since c.1970 and has approximately 600 students aged 11–16 years.
 Its main building has a multi-wing layout and between one and four floors.

 Elizabeth "Lizzi" Matthews succeeded Christopher Lee as Headteacher in 2017.

 Previously a community school administered by Surrey County Council, in September 2020 Broadwater School converted to academy status.
 The school is now sponsored by the Greenshaw Learning Trust.

-House system

-There are three houses named after winged creatures featuring in literature, only one of which exists, as the eagle genus: